 Bunions are very common, but that does not mean they are a trivial issue.
-When bunions are severe, they can evolve into a debilitating condition and even require surgery.
+When it comes to severe bunions, they can evolve into a debilitating condition and even require surgery.

 If you have bunions, there are quite a few things you can do to prevent them from deteriorating.